coenm/Z85e/README.md

 This project implements the Z85 encoding standard as described in this [rfc](https://rfc.zeromq.org/spec:32/Z85/) together with an extended version where you can encode bytes with no restriction on the length of the bytes (ie. it is not required to have a length of a multiple of 4).

+## Branching model
+We use [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) as branching model.

+## Nuget
+The alpha releases can be found using this [MyGet feed](https://www.myget.org/F/coenm/api/v3/index.json).
+Beta and final releases --are-- will be located at NuGet.

 # Example encoding Z85
 Data and definitions are taken from the extended documentation of [Z85](https://rfc.zeromq.org/spec:32/Z85/).